The Overlooked Reality of Shareholder Activism in China: Defying Western Expectations

 Contrary to Western assumptions, our empirical analysis finds no statistically significant difference in activist campaign success rates between state-owned enterprises (SOEs) and privately-owned enterprises (POEs).
 Private shareholders have successfully conducted activist campaigns against powerful state-owned “national champions” in over half of the cases.
 Conversely, over half of the campaigns by state-owned activists failed when targeting POEs.

 This overlooked rise of rules-based shareholder activism in China challenges prevailing Western narratives and provides new insights into Chinese corporate governance.
-Our findings suggest shareholder activism is emerging as an important force shaping governance practices in the world's second largest shareholder market.
-This research is particularly timely and important as the influence of the Chinese Communist Party over Chinese corporate governance has become a major issue in the United States and of global significance.
+Our findings suggest shareholder activism is emerging as an important force shaping governance practices in the world’s second largest shareholder market.
+This research is particularly timely and important as the influence of the Chinese Communist Party over Chinese corporate governance has become a major issue in the United States and one of global significance.